pmat101/Rock-Paper-Scissors/readme.md

 ## Learnings from the project:

-- DOM methods like _getElementById_ and **addEventListener**
+- Conditional statements like _if-else_ and _switch case_
-- Generating random Hex colours
+- Generating random choice and comparing with user input

 ## Time taken:

-    It took me 30 minutes to complete this project.
+    It took me 2 hours to complete this project.

 ## Screenshots: